Blazam-App/docs.blazam.org/docsource/admin/initialSetup.md

 `FQDN` - The fully qualified domain name of your Active Directory domain.

-`Base DN` - The base oranizational unit distinguished name from where to begin scoping the application.
+`Base DN` - The base organizational unit distinguished name from where to begin scoping the application.
 Any OU's above this DN are not available to Blazam.

 !!! info